 What are Variable Costs?

 Variable costs are expenses that vary in proportion to the volume of goods or services that a business produces.
 In other words, they are costs that vary depending on the volume of activity.
-Variable costs increase as the volume of activities increases and they decrease as the volume of activities decreases.
+These costs increase as the volume of activities increases and decrease as the volume of activities decreases.

 The Most Common Variable Costs